Meet the Bee: dance, pollination, intelligence, links

 Smart Bee

-Honey bees can learn, count, tell time, measure, memorize, and make decisions.
-But do bees have feelings?
-Are they conscious like humans?
-Here they are discussing the questions: (Photo by Sarah Anderson)
+Honey bees can learn, count, tell time, measure, memorize, and make decisions (photo by Sarah Anderson).

 Note: honey bee is written as two words (not ‘honeybee’) because it’s a type of bee — just as ‘fruit fly’ is a fly but ‘dragonfly’ is not.